Skip to main content

 Conclusion

 We refactored engine_run to fix input lag by pacing the loop with a Timer, reducing reliance on present mode changes.
 Previously, unpaced timing with FIFO let the loop finish early, leaving a long VSync wait with stale input.
-Now, by acquiring the next image before polling, we ensure input is captured closer to rendering time, glfw.PollEvents() grabs fresh input, timer_tick(&t) paces the frame to match the refresh rate (e.g., 16.67 ms), and engine_ui_definition uses this input before engine_draw.
-This minimizes the gap between polling and rendering.
 The Timer is initialized with the monitor’s refresh rate, reset on pause, and supports debug FPS updates.
-Optionally, switching to MAILBOX or IMMEDIATE can further reduce latency.
+Optionally, switching to MAILBOX or IMMEDIATE can further reduce latency or replace the timer pacing.